Our guide to buy a house in Koh Lanta

 Step 4: Sign the Sale and Purchase Agreement (SPA) to buy a house in Koh Lanta

-In the case of a leasehold structure, the SPA may be structured as a Lease Agreement.
-This lease must be signed before witnesses and registered at the Land Department for terms exceeding three years.
-The contract must clearly specify rights of renewal, succession, and any construction rights granted to the lessee.
+If the transaction involves a leasehold structure, the SPA may be structured as a Lease Agreement.
+This lease must be signed before witnesses and registered at the Land Department if the term exceeds three years.
+The agreement must clearly specify rights of renewal, succession, and any construction rights granted to the lessee.

-The contract must also define penalties in the event of breach and establish the jurisdiction for legal disputes.
-Legal drafting is crucial to ensure the agreement is enforceable and compliant with Thai civil law provisions.
+The contract must also outline penalties in case of breach and establish the jurisdiction for legal disputes.
+Proper legal drafting is essential to ensure the agreement is enforceable and complies with Thai civil law.

 Step 5: Execute the payment to buy a house in Koh Lanta